-CETL will sponsor a limited number of Undergraduate Research & Creative Activities (URCA) Funding Awards during the academic year.
-The URCA Funding Awards are designed to enhance undergraduate involvement and experiences in research and creative activity.
-These Funding Awards may be used for undergraduate travel to present at conferences.
+CETL will sponsor a limited number of Undergraduate Research & Creative Activities (URCA) travel funds during the academic year.
+The URCA funds are designed to enhance undergraduate involvement and experiences by supporting only travel expenses to present at conferences.

-In order to provide as many opportunities for undergraduate researchers as possible, URCA Funding Awards will be limited to a maximum of $500.00 each.
-Individual students may receive only one URCA grant per academic year, although students could apply again the following round if not funded the first time.
-Funds will be awarded to students who are supervised by Full-Time or Part-Time faculty who are currently under contract with Kennesaw State University during the period of the funding award.
+In order to provide as many opportunities for undergraduate researchers as possible, URCA funds will be limited to a maximum of $500.00 each.
+Individual students may receive only one URCA per academic year, although students could apply again the following round if not funded the first time.

 The undergraduates will be required to present their research at the annual Symposium of Student Scholars.
-Students are encouraged to also present their findings in an off-campus professional venue (e.g., exhibition, professional or undergraduate research conference).
 Students who have completed a presentation or exhibition at an off-campus venue as a result of this program will be designated as an Undergraduate Research Scholar and presented with an Undergraduate Research Honor Cord prior to graduation.

 Upon the completion of the project(s), recipients are required to send a final report to the CETL Associate Director for Graduate Student Support and Undergraduate Research/Creative Activity that includes abstract(s) of the project results and a list of the presentations/ publications/ exhibitions from the work completed.